 If your brain blips are more of an occasional annoyance, you're in good company.
 Here are six things that can cause forgetfulness:

-People who have depression also experience worse memory performance and ability to recall information, notes a January 2018 study in Psychological Medicine, likely because of the increase in cortisol that accompanies depression, which is a stressful condition.
+People who have depression also experience worse memory performance and ability to recall information, notes a January 2018 study in Psychological Medicine, likely because of the increase in cortisol (the "stress hormone") that accompanies depression, which is a stressful condition.

 "Depression is probably the most common thing that overlaps with cognitive impairment.
 When you're unable to think about anything besides struggles with depression, your memory can be affected," Dr. Noorda says.